Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 `PROXY_USER` and `PROXY_PASS`
 This can be done only once, because the proper configuration file will be kept in VM.
 Do not HTML-encode the password if it contains non-alphanumeric characters.
 Instead, wrap it in double quotes.

-**Note:** Before running a command, make sure that all of the files in the project contain Unix style line endings.
+Before running a command, make sure that all of the files in the project contain Unix style line endings.
 - Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`
 - After the command finishes, you can check if the image was added to Vagrant's registry by executing:
 `vagrant box list`

-**Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
+The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
 If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.
 To remove the existing image, run the following command:`vagrant box remove centos-7-openshift.box`

-**Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
+The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.

 ### Generating an SHH Key